 Limited edition of 270 copies.

-Since the early 1960s, Dorothy Iannone (born 1933 in Boston, lives and works in Berlin) has occupied herself with the attempt to represent ecstatic love: “the union of gender, feeling and pleasure,” as she herself describes it.
-Today, her oeuvre encompasses paintings, drawings, collages, video sculptures, objects, and publications.
+Since the early 1960s, American artist Dorothy Iannone (1933-2022) has occupied herself with the attempt to represent ecstatic love: “the union of gender, feeling and pleasure,” as she herself described it.
+Her oeuvre encompasses paintings, drawings, collages, video sculptures, objects, and publications.
 A narrative element, fed with personal mythologies, experiences, feelings, and relationships, runs through all of her works.
-Particularly in her late figurative painting, which almost appears to dissolve into the ornamental, she creates scenarios in symbolic settings, in which she also consistently celebrates a playful handling of the subject matter.
+Particularly in her late figurative painting, which almost appears to dissolve into the ornamental, she created scenarios in symbolic settings, in which she also consistently celebrated a playful handling of the subject matter.
 Since the 1960s, this visual self-empowerment has been read as a contribution to the liberalization of female sexuality

 .
-On the other hand, Iannone, who takes a spiritual, existential approach, has never seen herself as part of a feminist movement.
-However, in bringing her works to the public, she inevitably manifests a self-understanding through her handling of controversial subject matter.
+On the other hand, Iannone, who took a spiritual, existential approach, has never seen herself as part of a feminist movement.
+However, in bringing her works to the public, she inevitably manifested a self-understanding through her handling of controversial subject matter.

 See also Dieter Roth